mer-hybris/hadk.sailfishos.org/ota-updates.rst

 If another official Sailfish OS update has been released since you last published your HW adaptation update, perform the following:

-Update your SDK Target (see how in the last paragraph of :ref:`enter-sfos-sdk`).
+Update your SDK target device build environment (see how in the last paragraph of :ref:`enter-sfos-sdk`).

-Alternatively, you can remove it and create a new one as per :doc:`scratchbox2`.
+Alternatively, you can remove it and create a new one as per :doc:`build-env`.

 Remove or backup your local build repository: